5 Signs that You’re a Toxic Person

 What you don’t know is that this is much more toxic than you think.
 If you ignore your emotions, repressing and imprisoning them, more negative ones will come to the surface.

-You have to learn to express them without fear because in this life you have to take risks.
+You have to learn to express them without fear.
+That’s because you have to take risks to get anywhere in life.
 Emotions are just like wishes and desires—they exist to be transmitted.

 If you suppress your emotions, sooner or later they’ll consume you.
 You’ll turn into a sad person who’s unable to love or be loved.
 You don’t deserve that.
 Express what you feel.